-In 2017, Lake Charles will celebrate its Sesquicentennial.
+In 2017, Lake Charles celebrated its Sesquicentennial.
 Here are a few moments from our 150-year history:

 January 31, 1792 Charles Sallier married his first wife, Angelica Fontenot.
 She died in 1797.

 March 12, 1812 Joseph Lawrence Bilbo, a pioneer settler of Lake Charles, was born in the Mississippi Territory.